dxe4/demographics/README.md

 ### health.csv

 ### postcode_sector_lookup.csv
-Based on the National Statistics Postcode Lookup (NSPL) table for the United Kingdom.
+List of all postcode sectors in the UK (based on the National Statistics Postcode Lookup (NSPL) table for the UK).
 Further details are in `postcode_sector_lookup_creation.ipynb`.

 ### r21ukrttableks102ukladv1_tcm77-330434 - r21ukrttableks102ukladv1_tcm77-330479.xls